The index of centralizers of elements of reductive Lie algebras: Introduction

-\begin{theo} Let $\g$ be a reductive Lie algebra.
-Then $\ind\g^x=\rk\g$ for all $x\in\g^*$. \end{theo} During the last decade, Elashvili's conjecture caught attention of many invariant theorists ~\cite{Pa1},~\cite{Ch},~\cite{Y1},~\cite{De}.
+During the last decade, Elashvili's conjecture caught attention of many invariant theorists ~\cite{Pa1},~\cite{Ch},~\cite{Y1},~\cite{De}.
 To begin with, describe some easy but useful reductions.
-Since the $\g$-modules $\g$ and $\g^*$ are isomorphic, it is equivalent to prove Theorem~\ref{tint2} for centralizers of elements of $\g$.
-On the other hand, by a result due to E.B.~Vinberg, pointed out in~\cite{Pa1}, the inequality $\ind \g^x \geq \rk \g$ holds for all $x \in \g$.
-So only remains to prove the opposite one.
+Since the $\g$-modules $\g$ and $\g^*$ are isomorphic, it is equivalent to prove Conjecture~\ref{cint} for centralizers of elements of $\g$.
+On the other hand, by a result due to E.B.~Vinberg~\cite{Pa1}, the inequality $\ind \g^x \geq \rk \g$ holds for all $x \in \g$.
+So it only remains to prove the opposite one.
 Given $x\in \g$, let $x = x_{\s} + x_{\n}$ be its Jordan decomposition.
 Then $\g^x = (\g^{x_{\s}})^{x_{\n}}$.
 The subalgebra $\g^{x_{\s}}$ is reductive of rank $\rk\g$.
-Thus, the verification of the Elashvili's conjecture reduces to the case of nilpotent elements.
-At last, one can clearly restrict itself to the case of simple $\g$.
+Thus, the verification of Conjecture~\ref{cint} reduces to the case of nilpotent elements.
+At last, one can clearly restrict oneself to the case of simple $\g$.

 Review now the main results obtained so far on Elashvili's conjecture.
 If $x$ is regular, then $\g^x$ is a commutative Lie algebra of dimension $\rk\g$.
-So, Elashvili's conjecture is obviously true in that case.
+So, Conjecture~\ref{cint} is obviously true in that case.
 Further, the conjecture is known for subregular nilpotent elements and nilpotent elements of height 2 and 3,~\cite{Pa1},~\cite{Pa2}.
 Remind that the {\it height} of a nilpotent element $e$ is the maximal integer $m$ such that $(\ad e)^m \not= 0$.
 More recently, O.~Yakimova proved the conjecture in the classical case~\cite{Y1}.
-To valid the conjecture in the exceptional type, W.A.~DeGraaf used the computer programme \texttt{GAP} (cf.~\cite{De}).
+To valid the conjecture in the exceptional types, W.~de~Graaf used the computer programme \texttt{GAP}, see~\cite{De}.
 Since there are many nilpotent orbits in the Lie algebras of exceptional type, it is difficult to present the results of such computations in a concise way.
-In 2004, the first author published a case-free proof of Elashvili's conjecture applicable to all simple Lie algebras; see~\cite{Ch}.
-Unfortunately, the argument in~\cite{Ch} has a gap in the final part of the proof, which was pointed out by L.~Rybnikov.
+In 2004, the first author published a case-free proof of Conjecture~\ref{cint} applicable to all simple Lie algebras; see~\cite{Ch}.
+Unfortunately, the argument in~\cite{Ch} has a gap in the final part of the proof which was pointed out by L.~Rybnikov.

+To summarize, so far, there is no conceptual proof of Conjecture~\ref{cint}.
+Nevertheless, according to Yakimova's works and de~Graaf's works, we can claim: